RonniBU/ronni_cardealer/README.md

 # ronni_cardealer
-This is a Cardealer Script by ChatGPT inclusive the ronni_platesystem for now ist Open source
+This is a Car Dealer script by ChatGPT including the ronni_platesystem.
+For now, it is open source.